 CrowdStrike services will help you improve your incident response operations by standardizing and streamlining your processes.
 Our experts analyze your current plans and capabilities, then work with your team to develop standard operating procedure “playbooks” to guide your activities during incident response.
 Our services can also fortify your organization with table top and red teaming exercises to simulate your organization’s response capabilities during different attack scenarios.

-OverWatch is a service unlike any other in the industry.
+OverWatch is a threat hunting service unlike any other in the industry.
 While some companies might have a threat hunting organization, those services often have to come in, deploy additional sensors, and sift through the data collected to search for suspicious or anomalous behavior.
 OverWatch is an always watching, always on, service that doesn’t require more tools to be deployed or on-site access.
 OverWatch constantly sifts through the mountain of events alerting our customers of suspicious events as they happen.
 Last year alone, OverWatch alerted our customers more than 20,000 events!

 When CrowdStrike began in 2011 it started with a simple goal: To stop breaches.
 Since then we’ve completely changed the industry, creating services and products that fundamentally make security better and easier so at the end of the day we stop your organization from being breached.